 The Eco Engineering Approach

-Eco has successfully completed hundreds of projects in the distribution center and freight terminal environment involving millions of square feet of total space.
+Eco Engineering has successfully completed hundreds of projects across freight terminals, shipping locations, and distribution centers that entail millions of square feet of total space.

 In warehouse areas without 24×7 activity, motion sensors conserve significant energy by shutting lights down when there is no activity.
 We often test our systems using light loggers on lamps and fixtures.
-One sensor study found average energy savings of 78% from adding motion sensors in distribution centers which the local managers had thought were relatively busy!
+One sensor study found average energy savings of 78% from adding motion sensors in distribution centers that the local managers deemed relatively busy!
 Safety issues must be elevated to paramount importance when considering motion sensors.
 Some areas in a facility, such as maintenance bays, are unlikely candidates to install motion sensors since they may need to stay lit even when no one is using them.

 Total Building Savings

-While the warehouse, distribution center and loading docks of these facilities are often fairly uniform, the buildings often contain office and employee space that is unique along with outdoor wall posts and parking overhead lot lights.
+While the warehouse and loading docks of these facilities are often fairly uniform, the buildings often contain office and employee space that is unique not to mention a range of exterior lighting.
 If these add-on spaces are audited and evaluated for a lighting upgrade project, the extra square footage may produce added energy savings.
 The solution designed for these areas is likely to be very different from the warehouse spaces.
-For example, while it may be desirable to use a high lumen lamp in the warehouse high bay fixtures, it may be desirable to use a new energy saving 28 watt lamp in the offices.
-We look carefully at maintenance practices to ensure our design will be easily maintained so office lamps won’t get mixed up with warehouse lamps.
-Eco has experience with many projects fitting this situation and has seen the added impact of the non-warehouse square footage create the difference between an acceptable project payback and a borderline financial business case.
-Additionally, energy rebates and tax credits – like those available from EPAct – may allow for different methods of computing savings based on partial versus total building solutions.
+We look carefully at maintenance practices to ensure our design will be able to be easily maintained with common technologies amidst the range of applications.
+Eco Engineering has experience with many projects fitting this situation and has seen the added impact of the non-warehouse square footage create the difference between an acceptable project payback and a borderline financial business case.
+Additionally, energy rebates and tax credits may allow for different methods of computing savings based on partial versus total building solutions.